tytydraco/yessleep/out/I_Heard_the_Baby_Cry.md

 It was a good idea.
 Still, I wanted to mess with her.
 "Andie if we do hear anything the only person that footage will scare is you."

-She scoffed and rolled her eyes but there was a slight smile.
+She scoffed and rolled her eyes, but there was a slight smile.
 We'd been friends since grade school.
 She knew I was only joking and she was too interested in getting the camera to work to give me any real reaction.

 Anticipation built in my stomach as we arrived at the bridge off Egypt Road.
 I stepped out of the car, almost giddy with a smile on my face.
 It wasn't just the chance of seeing something supernatural.
 It was the fact that I got to drive here in the middle of the night without any adults.
 I could see Andie was genuinely nervous.
 I didn't tease her about it.
 I teased her about a lot of things but I never wanted to genuinely hurt her feelings.
 From the look on her face, pushing this would.